How to Change or Add a Field Format

 To get there, we need to once again click on :usercircle_: Username in the navigation menu to get to the User Tools menu.
 From there, click App Resources.

 From here, you need to navigate to the # Field Formatters resource.
-This is at the discipline level in most databases.
+This should be at the discipline level.
 If you do not see it, you can click :plus_: Add Resource button to create one for the first time.

 7. Select the table that contains the field you wish to add a format to.
-For this example, I am going to select Accession:
+I am going to select Accession:

 Then select the name of the field format I want to customize (e.g. AccessionNumber):